alcfeoh/ng2-training/README.md

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Demos
+Run `ng serve demos` to start the demos app.
+Navigate to `http://localhost:4201/`.
+The main menu will render and you can access individual examples from there.

 ## Solutions for all labs

-Links to solutions can be found in `solutions.txt`.
+In order to get the solution for labs 2 and after, just run: `npm run solution lab2`
+This will copy-paste the solution for that lab from the "solutions" folder into the "app" folder

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
-You can also use `ng generate directive/pipe/service/class`.
+You can also use `ng generate directive/pipe/service/class/guard/module` and more.

 ## Build